christinelai97/Lab2/README.md

 # Lab2
 This is my second Assignment for CISC3130.
 This Repository contains the following:
--CSV File of Spotify's Regional Global Daily Top 200 List -Main Lab2.java program that reports which artists and how many of their songs are listed -OutputText file Artist-WeekOf08302020.txt which is the output file of the report
+ CSV File of Spotify's Regional Global Daily Top 200 List, Main Lab2.java program that reports which artists and how many of their songs are listed, OutputText file Artist-WeekOf08302020.txt which is the output file of the report.

 I debated using an object oriented approach in this program.
 However, I wasn't quite sure how to implement 2D arrays with it, so I decided against it for this assignment.
 In creating the program, I first made sure to declare variables and